Save Money – Part 2

 Contact Vacation Owners You Know

 Wish to try a different location this holiday?
 Contact the owners of vacation properties you’re familiar with to help you locate others with direct listings of their vacation rentals.
-You would be amazed how widespread our professional connections are.
+You would be amazed at how widespread our professional connections are.

 Listed here are a few that I recommend.
 And they like me agree that it’s always best to save money by booking directly.